 Example:

-2. Based on total daily dose (TDD) – average insulin required in one day (e.g. long acting insulin (Tresiba or Levemir) dose plus all Novorapid/FiAsp boluses for food and corrections if on injections OR all basal insulin and boluses on a pump.
+2. Based on total daily dose (TDD) – average insulin required in one day (e.g. long acting insulin (Tresiba or Levemir) dose plus all Novorapid/Fiasp boluses for food and corrections if on injections OR all basal insulin and boluses on a pump.
 This can be found on your pump/app/Glooko/Carelink upload depending on which system you are using.

 Example